Enroll Your Child in IASD

 - Home Language Survey

-All students seeking first time enrollment in a school shall be given a home language survey in according with requirements of the U.S. Department of Education’s Office for Civil Rights.
+All students seeking first-time enrollment in a school shall be given a home language survey in accordance with the requirements of the U.S. Department of Education’s Office for Civil Rights.
 Enrollment of the student may not be delayed in order to administer the Home Language Survey.
-A copy of the Home Language Survey is provided at this website.
+A copy of the Home Language Survey is provided on this website.
 Note: this form is included in the registration packet.